byte-me404/dxlAPRS-encrypted-sonde-telegram-notifier/README.md

 To test if the script is working, place a file where sondemod normally would store a file for an encrypted sonde.
 After that, start the script.
 If everything works, you should get a Telegram message with the file attached.

 ### 9. Additional Info
-To start the script, automatically place the command to start the script in the main script which starts all other components in the dxlAPRS toolchain to decode radiosondes.
+To start the script, automatically place the command to start the script in the main script, which starts all other components in the dxlAPRS toolchain to decode radiosondes.
 The script creates a named process, so you can kill the script easily with all other components to decode radiosondes.
 ```
 killall -9 getalmd rtl_tcp sdrtst sondeudp sondemod udpbox udpgate4 encrypted-tg-notifier
 ```